 According to the CPSC, in order to avoid injuries, it's wise to take precautions when visiting an amusement park.
 You can find safety tips on the Saferparks website at www.saferparks.org.

 For help in choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Go straight to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area.
+Use Nolo's Lawyer tool below to find personal injury attorneys in your geographical area.

 1 | 2